domlarkin/citysim/README.md

     #### For Example:
     `source /usr/local/share/citysim-0/setup.sh`

 1. Open world to test if it is working.
-This may take a long time and then fail.
+- The first time running this may take a long time and then fail.
 If so close gazebosim and reopen and it will typically work from now on.
+- The cause of this is related to Gazebo needing to download resources that it does not yet have and this world model uses a lot of models that need downloading.

     gazebo worlds/simple_city.world